Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: The long-lived mediator particle at the HL-LHC

 We, therefore, closely follow the analysis for muons, the only difference being that we now only consider decays happening inside the muon spectrometer.
 The motivation to follow the muon analysis is that, if the pions and Kaons are as energetic as the muons, they might lead to an amount of activity in the MS, which will be enough to make it possible to trigger on.
 Table\,\ref{tab:piK_cuts} summarises the cuts used for the analysis of the mediator particle decaying to a pair of charged pions and Kaons.
 We do not apply any $d_0$ cut here since it might not be possible to measure this quantity as the mesons will shower and, therefore, might not have well-reconstructed tracks like the muons.
 Also, the possibility of the event passing the selection might improve when we can trigger on some prompt objects from the associated production mode along with this displaced activity.
 We also discuss the results of such combined sets of cuts on prompt and displaced activities, similar to the case of the muons.

-As we now constrain the decays within the muon spectrometer, let us have a look at the distributions of transverse momentum and pseudorapidity of the mediators that decay inside the MS for some benchmark masses and decay lengths.
-Fig.\,\ref{fig:pt-eta-LLP-smallmass} shows the normalised distributions of $p_T$ and $\eta$ of the long-lived mediator when it has a mass of 1\,GeV and 2\,GeV and how these distributions get biased when we apply a cut on the dSV position for two decay lengths of 0.1\,m, and 10\,m.
-We observe that for both the 1\,GeV and 2\,GeV mediators with $c\tau=$ 0.1\,m, the $p_T$ distributions do not change much on applying the dSV cut, however, for the higher decay length of 10\,m, the dSV cut selects low $p_T$ mediators, otherwise high boost leads to decay outside the detector.
+As we now constrain the decays within the MS, let us have a look at the distributions of transverse momentum and pseudo-rapidity of the mediator particles that decay inside the MS for some benchmark masses and decay lengths.
+Fig.\,\ref{fig:pt-eta-LLP-smallmass} shows the normalised histograms of $p_T$ and $\eta$ distributions of the long-lived mediator particles when it has a mass of 1\,GeV and 2\,GeV and how these distributions get biased when we apply a cut on the dSV position for two decay lengths of 0.1\,m, and 10\,m.
+We observe that for both the 1\,GeV and 2\,GeV mediator particles with $c \tau_\phi =$ 0.1\,m, the $p_T$ distributions do not change much on applying the dSV cut, however, for the higher decay length of 10\,m, the dSV cut selects low $p_T$ mediators, otherwise high boost leads to decay outside the detector.
 For the $\eta$ distributions, the difference made by the dSV cuts is not significant, however, it makes the distributions slightly more central compared to the original ones for both the benchmark masses and decay lengths.
-We will revisit this plot for higher mass benchmarks in the next section, as there we discuss the decay of the mediator to $b$-quarks.
+We will revisit this plot for higher mass benchmarks in the next section, as there we discuss the decay of the mediator particle into a pair of $b$-quarks.